L4Re/l4re.org/src/overview/usecases.rst

 ----------------------

-High Assurance Security IT systems are used in critical domains such as government, public authorities, defense and public infrastructure (KRITIS).
+High Assurance Security IT systems are used in critical domains such as government, public authorities, defense and public infrastructure (in Germany: KRITIS).
 To protect classified information the highest security standards must be used to safe-guard the assets.
-With its minimal trusted computing base the L4Re Operating System Framework provides strong isolation to prevent
+With its minimal trusted computing base the L4Re Operating System Framework provides strong isolation to prevent leakage of unauthorized access, data leakage, and cross-contamination between security domains, thereby enabling the implementation of multi-level high security architectures.

 Secure Cloud Infrastructure
 ---------------------------